Autumn call is now closed – thank you to all who applied!

 • Archontis Politis, Tampere University – Virtual Acoustics, Acoustical Signal Processing, Spatial Sound, 3D-audio, Acoustic Scene Analysis

-• Nandana Rajatheva, University of Oulu – 6G, AI/ML for PHY & RAN, Sensing & Automation, Channel Coding
+• Nandana Rajatheva, University of Oulu – 6G, AI/ML for PHY & RAN, Sensing & Automation, Channel Coding (PhD student from the spring call)

 • Sumudu Samarakoon, University of Oulu – Game Theory, Machine Learning, Small Cells, V2X

-• Stephan Sigg, Aalto University – Remote Healthcare, Human-AI Teaming, Gesture and Activity Recognition, Usable Security, RF Sensing and mmWave Radar Sensing, Ambient Intelligence, Mobile and Ubiquitous Computing
+• Stephan Sigg, Aalto University – Remote Healthcare, Human-AI Teaming, Gesture and Activity Recognition, Usable Security, RF Sensing and mmWave Radar Sensing, Ambient Intelligence, Mobile and Ubiquitous Computing (PhD student from the spring call)

 • Bo Tan, Tampere University – Wireless Communications, Radar, Intelligent Machines, Healthcare